 - Service center telephone number This is the number of the service center computer.
 The service center usually includes a computer that takes calls from servers with call-out capability.
 This computer is referred to as the catcher.
 The catcher expects messages in a specific format to which the service processor conforms.
-For more information about the format and catcher computers, refer to the readme file in the AIX /usr/samples/syscatch directory.
 Contact your authorized service provider for the correct service center telephone number to enter.
 Until you have that number, leave this field unassigned. - Customer administration center telephone number This is the number of the system administration center computer (catcher) that receives problem calls from servers.
 Contact your system administrator for the correct telephone number to enter here.
 Until you have that number, leave this field unassigned. - Digital pager telephone number This is the number for a numeric pager carried by someone who responds to problem calls from your server.
-Contact your administration center representative for the correct telephone number to enter. - Pager numeric data Enter the numeric data to be sent during a pager call. - Customer account
+Contact your administration center representative for the correct telephone number to enter. - Pager numeric data Enter the numeric data to be sent during a pager call.